AT&T Email to Text Alternative -TXTImpact | AT&T Replacement

 While AT&T hasn't explicitly detailed its reasons, this move comes at a time when industry trends are broadly aimed at modernizing legacy communication platforms and improving cybersecurity.

-Moreover, modern purpose-built Mass Texting Platforms flaunt richer features and better security than their predecessor email to text gateways.
+Moreover, modern purpose-built mass texting platforms flaunt richer features and better security than their predecessor email to text gateways.

 What is Email to Text Service?